SolidWorks 2013 SP3 Release Notes

 Compatibility with SolidWorks Enterprise PDM Products

-SolidWorks Enterprise PDM 2013 supports SolidWorks 2013 and two previous versions.
+SolidWorks Enterprise PDM 2013 supports SolidWorks 2013, 2012, and 2011.
 The combination of a newer version of SolidWorks and an older version of Enterprise PDM is not supported.

 SolidWorks Costing